FernandoSirias/Earthquake_Dash/README.md

 - The reason why the earthquakes occurred (Natural, vulcanic eruption, nuclar bomb).

 All these objectives are completed by creating a dashboard where users can interact with the graphics through filters and maps.
+I used **CSS** to improve the appearance of the dash, it includes positioning using *Flexbox*, animations with *css keyframes*, nav and footer design.

 You can see the live dash [here](https://earthquakedash.herokuapp.com/).